dsv-su/marihanchan/README.md

 marihanchan
 ===========

-_a git cloning utility for the DSVIT CMS deployment system_
+_a git cloning utility for deployment systems_

 _"make me a ~~sandwich~~ project!"_